instaclick/php-webdriver/README.rst

 PHP WebDriver for Selenium 2
 ============================

-This fork is based on Facebook's php-webdriver project.
+This fork is based on Facebook's original php-webdriver project by Justin Bishop (now being re-written).
 [1]_

 Distinguishing features of this fork: